 Another important issue to consider when investigating socioeconomic position and working memory is the measure of socioeconomic position that has been applied.
 Previously, studies regarding the association between socioeconomic position and working memory have typically applied standard socioeconomic measures (e.g., parental education, family income).
-However, previous research has found that response rates to income questions can be low and biased ; and this may result in a biased understanding of any associations between socioeconomic position and working memory.
-Instead, subjective measures (e.g. questions about how a family are coping financially) can capture aspects of socioeconomic disadvantage that standard measures do not .
+However, previous research has found that response rates to income questions can be low and biased (22); and this may result in a biased understanding of any associations between socioeconomic position and working memory.
+Instead, subjective measures (e.g. questions about how a family are coping financially) can capture aspects of socioeconomic disadvantage that standard measures do not (23,24).

-Ethnicity is an important factor to consider within the context of socioeconomic position and developmental outcomes, as minority ethnic groups tend to experience lower socioeconomic position .
+Ethnicity is an important factor to consider within the context of socioeconomic position and developmental outcomes, as minority ethnic groups tend to experience lower socioeconomic position (25).
 Despite the potential importance of ethnicity to children’s working memory, few studies have investigated the differences in working memory between ethnic minority and majority children.
-The few published studies show that ethnic minority children tend to have worse working memory ,.
-However, these studies either included very few different ethnic groups, or combined all ethnic minority scores into one heterogeneous group .
+The few published studies show that ethnic minority children tend to have lower working memory scores (17,26,27).
+However, these studies either included very few different ethnic groups, or combined all ethnic minority scores into one heterogeneous group (26).
 Related to this, another significant aspect of socioeconomic measurement is the degree to which it can be measured validly and reliably within ethnic minority groups.
-Research has contested the extent to which education accurately reflects socioeconomic position for ethnic minority groups, as this may depend on whether immigrants' qualifications are obtained in the country they are residing in .
+Research has contested the extent to which education accurately reflects socioeconomic position for ethnic minority groups, as this may depend on whether immigrants' qualifications are obtained in the country they are residing in (22).

 A further issue is that none of these studies regarding ethnicity and working memory examined the associations between socioeconomic position and working memory within different ethnic groups.
 Recent research suggests the importance of stratifying by ethnic group to understand the true underlying associations between socioeconomic position and other outcomes.
-For example, in comparison to most other ethnic groups, White children at the lowest levels of socioeconomic position tend to be at higher risk for lower social emotional scores in the U.S. (28) and low educational achievement in England (29).(30-32)
+For example, in comparison to most other ethnic groups, White children at the lowest levels of socioeconomic position tend to be at higher risk for lower social emotional scores in the U.S. (28) and low educational achievement in England (29).
+However, the reasons behind these disproportionately lower scores for White children are yet to be understood.
+Of course, the relationship between ethnicity and working memory is likely to be influenced by a variety of other factors beyond socioeconomic position, such as differences in culture, and experiences of prejudice and racism (30-32).
+However, a detailed exploration of the relationship between ethnicity, socioeconomic position, and working memory is the first crucial step for understanding these associations, given the lack of research in this area.

 Furthermore, the extent to which social gradients exist within different ethnic groups is important to understand.
-Only one study has explored social gradients across ethnic groups with working memory ability, finding that socioeconomic disadvantage was associated with worse working memory scores for African American children, whilst White children at different levels of socioeconomic position had more similar working memory ability to one another.
+Only one study has explored social gradients across ethnic groups with working memory ability, finding that socioeconomic disadvantage was associated with lower working memory scores for African American children, whilst White children at different levels of socioeconomic position had more similar working memory ability to one another.
 The authors suggest that White children may be buffered from the negative effects of poverty by positive parenting (33).
-However, research in other outcomes suggests the contrary, where social gradients are less pronounced in ethnic minority groups than ethnic majority groups for maternal and child health , and social and emotional scores (28).
+However, research in other outcomes suggests the contrary, where social gradients are less pronounced in ethnic minority groups than ethnic majority groups for maternal and child health (23,24), and social and emotional scores (28).